Use OpenClaw in DSW

 image

-• User pain point: A challenging part of algorithm experiments is organizing the experiment records.
-After each training session, users must manually record hyperparameters, result metrics, conclusions, and improvement directions.
+• User pain point: The most tedious part of running algorithm experiments is not running them, but organizing the records.
+After each training run, you have to manually record hyperparameters, result metrics, conclusions, and future improvements.

-• Solution: You can use OpenClaw's memory mechanism and scheduled tasks to automate the process of recording experiments.
+• Solution: Use OpenClaw's memory mechanism combined with scheduled tasks to automate experiment logging.

 1. Run the archiving script: